 Opened in 2016, MOCO brings exhibitions featuring major protagonists and pioneers of the modern art world.
 It has become one of the most well visited museums in Amsterdam.

-The museum is located in the Villa Alsberg townhouse on Museumplein.
+The MOCO museum is located in the Villa Alsberg townhouse on Museumplein.
 This building dates from 1904 and was designed by Dutch architect Eduard Cuypers, cousin of the iconic Pierre Cuypers who designed the nearby Rijksmuseum and also Amsterdam Central Station.

 The house was a family home until 1939, was then used by priests teaching at the Saint Nicolas school and subsequently became the offices of a law firm.

-There is a hand-held audio tour (€2.50) which complements the exhibitions.
+There is an audio tour (own device only) which complements the exhibitions.
 It is available in 6 languages – Dutch, English, French, German, Italian and Spanish.

 MOCO Museum Essential Info

 |Getting There||The MOCO Museum is a 10 minute walk from Leidseplein.
-From Amsterdam Central, trams 2, 12 and 24 stop at the nearby Rijksmuseum; or take metro line 52 to Vijzelgracht station which is about 7 mins walk away; from Amsterdam Zuid, take metro 52 or tram 5; from Amsterdam Sloterdijk take tram 19 to Spiegelgracht stop; from Schiphol airport, bus 397 also stops at the Rijksmuseum.|
+From Amsterdam Central, trams 2 and 12 stop at the nearby Rijksmuseum; or take metro line 52 to Vijzelgracht station which is about 7 mins walk away; from Amsterdam Zuid, take metro 52 or tram 5; from Amsterdam Sloterdijk take tram 19 to Spiegelgracht stop; from Schiphol airport, bus 397 also stops at the Rijksmuseum.|

 MOCO Museum, Honthorststraat 20, 1071 DE Amsterdam